FraserThompson/DoctorPricerScrapers/README.md

 4. Run `submit`on the new PHOs

 ### Adding scrapers

-Needs a file called scraper.py in the folder named after the pho.
+Needs a file called scraper.py in the folder named after the PHO.

 1. Start by importing the global module: `from scrapers import common as scrapers`
 1. Define a function called `scrape(name)`